 Based on the novel Faraway Wanderers by Priest, Word of Honor is about two martial arts masters uncovering a master conspiracy through the world of martial arts.
 Zhou Zi Shu (played by Zhehan Zhang) and Wen Kexing (played by Jun Gong) begin a ‘friendship’ in their hunt for a legendary treasure and solve the conspiracy.

-An abundance of danmei (Chinese BL) novels is adapted into a TV C-drama.
+An abundance of danmei (Chinese BL drama) novels are adapted into a TV C-drama.
 This is one of the best to start with if you are just getting into the C-drama scene.
 For one, the plot is quite interesting.
 There were plenty of times when we laughed and cried in a single episode.
 All the cast members were terrific, and all the characters were interesting.
 Unfortunately, the law in China forbids an outright gay couple on screen.
 However, Zhehan Zhang and Jun Gong still convey this budding romance without getting physical to subtle gestures and intense chemistry.

 18/30.
 Meteor Garden